Hypnosis

 Resignation

-for your own good sense.
-Realize that though you may be valuable, no one
+give yourself credit for your own good sense.
+Realize that though you may be valuable to others, you

 Well, maybe my husband doesnt understand psychology, but I